APCSPrinciples/ArduinoNightLight/README.md

-# Use an Arduino to make a night light that turns on automatically when its dark
+# Use an Arduino to make a night light that turns on automatically when it gets dark
 In this lab you will build a circuit with one LED, one 10KΩ resistor, one 330Ω resistor and one photo resistor.
 You will then write a program for the Arduino using the [Scratch for Arduino](http://s4a.cat/) language.
 The program will turn the LED on when photo resistor is in the dark.
 This is the way street lights work, they have a photo resistor and are programmed to turn on when that photo resistor is in the dark.

 ### Step 1: Build and test the circuit